Frequent Smart Card Questions

 RTD has informed us that cards that are numbered between 00707001-00710000 are defective and will never work.
 If you have a card in this range, please visit the Buff OneCard office in C4C to get a free replacment card.

 If a driver denies you access to ride or charges you even though you have an active student bus pass, please contact RTD customer service at www.rtd-denver.com or 303-299-6000 with the route, bus #, direction of travel, stop, and time/date of this problem so they can directly contact the driver.
 We can also forward this info to RTD if you send it to email@example.com.

 Whether you lost, broke, or had your pass stolen you'll need to visit the Buff OneCard office in C4C to get a replacement pass.
 The replacement fee is $10 and this covers our cost of the card, printing, and administration.
 Just like a credit card, you are only allowed to have one valid card at a time.
 We will take care of permanantly deactivating your previous pass and assigning your new pass.

 If you are taking a semester off and are officially enrolled in the Leave of Absence program, you can purchase a bus pass.
-Currently the pass is $85 a semester and you can purchase it from the Buff OneCard office in C4C.
-You are respobsible for proving to the card office that you are signed up for the Leave of Absence program.
+Currently the pass is $95 a semester and you can purchase it from the Buff OneCard office in C4C.
+This will also give you access to services through the bike stations.
+You are responsible for proving to the card office with proof that you are signed up for the Leave of Absence program.
 If you have graduated or withdrawn from classes please contact RTD to purchase a bus pass.